syncfusion-content/aurelia-docs/Aurelia/getting-started/aurelia-cli-integration.md

 2. Default TypeScript
    A basic web-oriented setup with TypeScript for modern JavaScript development.
 3. Custom
-   Select transpilers, CSS pre-processors and more.
+   Select transpiler, CSS pre-processors and more.

 [Default ESNext]>